-Successful proposals may be awarded \$75k - \$125k, which is primarily provided to offset working group meeting travel, lodging, and per diem expenses.
+Successful proposals may be awarded up to \$125k, which is primarily provided to offset working group meeting travel, lodging, and per diem expenses.
 Funds cannot be used to cover salaries of Principal Investigators (PIs) or other group members.
 Funded working groups will meet at NCEAS in Santa Barbara, California, where NCEAS provides significant logistical and technical support.
+Please ensure all working group members are able and willing to travel.
 Learn more about the working group model and how holding working group meetings in-person at NCEAS has been shown to increase group cohesion, productivity, and impact.